Fliplet/fliplet-cli/docs/API/core/app-actions.md

   // No result is given back.
 });

-// Run a action synchronously with an input payload
+// Run an action synchronously with an input payload
 // and retrieve back the result Fliplet.App.Actions.runWithResult('email-is-registered', {
   Email: 'john@example.org'